Reltroner/reltroner-studio/content/events/reltronland-founding.md

 - Over years, the Red Pill settlers gradually learned to read and speak the Beluftner language.
 - **Stories, songs, and rituals** began to merge, with hybrid words and concepts forming a new lexicon.
-- **Intermarriage** and shared community life produced a first generation of mixed-heritage children: the proto-Reltroners.
+- **Intermarriage** and shared community life produced a first generation of mixed-heritage children: the proto-Redpillers.

 ---